checkly/docs.checklyhq.com/site/content/learn/headless/challenging-flows.md

     parent: "Best Practices"
 ---

 While automation tools are fundamental to modern software development, they also have the innate potential to be used for malicious purposes.
-This applies to Puppeteer and Playwright, too.
+This applies to Playwright and Puppeteer, too.

 <!-- more -->